How Soft Skills Doubled My Software Engineer Salary

 Let's talk Professional Presence.

-Present your solutions with confidence, even when you're not 100% sure.
+Present your solutions confidently, even when you're not 100% sure.

-Handle pushback like a pro, not a wounded ego.
+Handle pushback gracefully, not with a wounded ego.

-Build your personal brand.
-Yes, engineers need those too.
+Build a personal brand.
+Yes, engineers need those in the workplace.

 Here's the big one: Strategic Problem-Solving.

 Always present multiple solutions.
-Make them choose between good options.
+Let business partners choose between good options.

 And think ahead.
 Way ahead.
 What breaks next if we fix this now?